ShadowFungi/Mossism/README.md

 - ## For Non-Developers:

   - Create a discussion asking for the feature you want, and why you think it would improve the game, along with providing any implications it may have
+  - Report any bugs you run into if they don't already have issues

 ## FAQ: